Hagström Viking: 1965 to 1979

 The Hagström Viking was the first semi-acoustic guitar built by the Hagström company.
 It was launched in 1965 alongside Hagström's new 12-string guitar and two bass guitars.
 Two years later there was a twelve-string model launched simple called the Viking 12 and the Viking II Deluxe which featured gold plated machine heads and adjustable bridges.
 In 1967 Hagström player Frank Zappa's "Nifty, Tough & Bitchen" advertising agency was hired to promote the Hagström brand in the USA.
 This resulted in three print ads: "Nifty", "Long and Slippery", and "Folk Rock is a Drag", and a radio spot: "Long and Slippery".

 In 1968 Hagström got much publicity when Elvis Presley played a Hagström Viking at the Elvis Presley Comeback Television Special for N.B.C. in the USA.
 Al Casey played a Viking II in the orchestra and was asked by producer Bones Howe if Elvis could borrow the guitar for the appearance.
 According to Elvis's drummer Hal Blaine it was considered a lucky charm by Elvis.
 To take advantage of this Hagström used pictures of Elvis with the Viking in ads until Elvis's manager advised them not to.

 In 1972 the Viking I N replaced the original Viking; it was slightly reworked with two humbuckers replacing the original single-coil pickups and a new headstock called the ducks foot which previously had been used on the Hagström Swede.
 At the end of 1975 Schaller machine-heads replaced the older Van Ghent.
 From 1977 to 1978 all guitars featured Schaller machine-head with special butterfly design from Jimmy D´Aquisto.
 In 1979 the Viking was discontinued and four years later the Hagström plant in Sweden finally closed its doors.

-I can tell you that Elvis loved that guitar, he felt that it was a lucky charm for his comeback.